CiganOliviu/cigan_enterprize/README.md

 This database represents the direct contact to any user who visits the site.
 It contains two main tables.
 The Contact table contains messages who are send to the business by a visitor who wants to offer some feedback, ask something about the business or pretty much say anything he wants.
-The message is sent trough a form in the UI, more precisely in the Contact section.
+The message is sent through a form in the UI, more precisely in the Contact section.

 ##### This is how the form looks like in the UI